PurdueCAM2Project/universityentrepreneurs/source/preface.rst

   and what is it not?
 Why is entrepreneurs the right career paths for some people, but not others?

-* Entrepreneurship and universities:
+* Entrepreneurship and universities.

+* Suggestions for Students.

-* Suggestions for Students and Professors:
+* Suggestions for Professors.

-* Suggestions for Professors:
+* Suggestions for Alumni.

-* Suggestions for Administrators:
+* Suggestions for Administrators.

 Open-Source Book